NatLibFi/Finto-suggestions/README.md

 1. Copy the .env.default file and rename it to .env (from project root)
 2. Modify the environment variables in .env as desired
-3. Download and install [Docker CE](https://docs.docker.com/install/) to your computer.
-Docker-compose should be included with the installation.
-If not, (download and install it separately)[https://github.com/docker/compose/releases].
+3. If you are not going to use Linux, download and install [Docker CE](https://docs.docker.com/install/) to your computer and Docker Compose should be included with the installation.
+If you are using Linux, you should first install the [Docker Engine](https://docs.docker.com/engine/install/debian/) and then download and install [Doker Compose](https://docs.docker.com/compose/install/) separately.
 4. Download and install [Python 3.7+](https://www.python.org/downloads/) and after that install pipenv with command `pip install pipenv`.
 Pipenv is used to install/remove packages and run scripts api-side.
 5. Download and install latest LTS Node.Js (https://nodejs.org/en/download/)
 6. Start the freshly installed Docker